grinnell-cs/csc151-dh/_eboards/eboard18-3.md

 ### During Lab

-**WRITE TESTS!**  Writing tests helps you
+**WRITE TESTS!**  Writing tests helps you ...

 * Check whether your procedure works correctly.
 (And shouldn't be much slower than just typing in the expression and reading the result.)
-* Think through what the procedure should do.
+* Think through what the procedure should do in various situations.
 * Consider potential problems.

 When writing tests, only use valid inputs!